tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-I also extracted the logic for loading OpenGL functions into a single-header library, [simple-opengl-loader.h](./lib/simple-opengl-loader.h).
+I also extracted the logic for loading OpenGL functions on Windows and Linux into a single-header library, [simple-opengl-loader.h](./lib/simple-opengl-loader.h).

 #### Linux